Sue Hayman

-Susan Mary Hayman, Baroness Hayman of Ullock (née Bentley; born 28 July 1962) is a British politician and life peer who served as Shadow Secretary of State for Environment, Food and Rural Affairs from 2017 to 2019.
-A member of the Labour Party, she was Member of Parliament (MP) for Workington from 2015 to 2019 and appointed to the House of Lords in 2020.
+Susan Mary Hayman, Baroness Hayman of Ullock (née Bentley; born 28 July 1962) is a British politician and life peer who has served as Parliamentary Under-Secretary of State for Environment, Food and Rural Affairs since July 2024.
+A member of the Labour Party, she was Member of Parliament (MP) for Workington from 2015 to 2019.
+Hayman served as an Opposition Whip from 2015 to 2016 and Shadow Minister for Flooding and Coastal Communities from 2016 to 2017, then as Shadow Secretary of State for Environment, Food and Rural Affairs from 2017 to 2019 and was appointed to the House of Lords in 2020.

-Hayman served as an Opposition Whip from 2015 to 2016 and Shadow Minister for Flooding and Coastal Communities from 2016 to 2017.
-She has been a Shadow Spokesperson for Environment, Food and Rural Affairs and an Opposition Whip since 2020, and a Shadow Spokesperson for Levelling Up, Housing and Communities since 2021.
+She was a Shadow Spokesperson for Environment, Food and Rural Affairs and an Opposition Whip from 2020, and a Shadow Spokesperson for Levelling Up, Housing and Communities from 2021.

 Early life and career

 Susan Mary Bentley was born on 28 July 1962 in Upper Bucklebury, Berkshire to John and Rita Bentley.
 She attended St Bartholomew's School in Newbury, and studied English literature at Anglia Ruskin University.

 Her first job was working in a bookshop.
 She has also worked in social services.
 From 1997 to 2001, she worked as the office manager for MP Tess Kingham in Gloucester.
 She then worked as campaigns and communication manager for MP Mike Foster.
 Hayman worked in public relations as a consultant for Copper Consultancy where she was account director before becoming their head of public affairs.
 She then became a self-employed consultant.